socketstream/socketstream/README.md

 Project status: Highly experimental but usable.
 The 0.1 branch is now stable enough for low-risk internal applications.
 External apps deployed directly on the internet should be done so with extreme care (read the Deploying and Security sections below).

-Update: A beta release of 0.2 is now available on Github (in the 0.2 branch).
-[See full 0.2 announcement and changelog](https://github.com/socketstream/socketstream/blob/0.2/doc/annoucements/0.2.md).
-If you don't need Node 0.5 compatibility and a few other things, you may wish to consider using this instead.
-0.1.8 will remain the recommend release until 0.2.0 is stable and pushed to NPM before the end of August.
+Update: A beta release of 0.2 is now available on Github.
+[See full 0.2 announcement and changelog](https://github.com/socketstream/socketstream/blob/master/doc/annoucements/0.2.md).
+0.2.0 will be finalized and pushed to NPM before the end of August.

 Follow [@socketstream](http://twitter.com/#!/socketstream) for the latest developments and thinking.
 Website coming soon.